mockoon/mockoon.com/content/blog/building-own-analytics-fun-and-profit.md

 }
 ```

 The same applies to the website events.
-The code has been simplified for the sake of clarity.
+The code has been shortened a bit for the sake of clarity.

-The API is deployed on Google AppEngine.
-It's a serverless solution that scales automatically and is really cheap.
-The whole setup is quite straightforward and it's nearly a set and forget solution.
+The API is **automatically deployed on Google AppEngine** every time we push on the main branch using GitHub Actions.
+The whole setup is straightforward, and it's nearly a set-and-forget solution. **AppEngine will auto-scale** and provision new instances if needed.

 #### Database: BigQuery

-We choose BigQuery for its really low cost at our volumes (see below).
-It's also really easy to use from an API deployed on AppEngine, and it uses SQL with which we are familiar.
+We choose BigQuery to store the data for its **low cost** at our volumes (see below).
+It's also easy to use from an API deployed on App Engine as it doesn't require any authentication.
+Everything is handled automatically.
+It also uses SQL, with which we are familiar.

 We created two tables, one for the telemetry and one for the website events.
 The schema of the tables is the same as the event objects.